Maxigong/DevDocs/src/games/dragCommon.md

 The style section contains CSS rules for the drag area, words container, and result word container.
 The "matched" class is used to style words that have been correctly matched by the user.
 :::

-::: danger Required GSAP installation
+::: warning Required GSAP installation

-All this examples required gsap
+This examples required gsap

 :::